albelka/track-suggester/README.md

 ## Description

 _Track Suggester uses JavaScript and Bootstrap forms to ask five questions to help a user determine which programming track to follow.
 A simple conditional determines a result and informs the user.
 Then the site says "goodbye."
-This site can be viewed at .......GITHUB IS DOWN........._
+This site can be viewed at my-github-albelka.github.io/track-suggester_

 ## Setup/Installation Requirements